Jump Raven: Gameplay

 Before taking off in a fancy hovercraft, the player chooses a co-pilot who can navigate or fire weapons. selecting Nikki, Chablis, "Cheesestick" Limbaugh (supposedly descended from Rush, though he is black), Thrash, Lark or Dogstar.
 Each co-pilot is unique and may not be available for every level.

 The game's three difficult and lengthy levels are played in the player's hovercraft flying around the streets of New York.
 The opponents drive tanks or fly planes and insult the player frequently.
-The user can choose between one of several bands for theme music in each level. each band has a unique song per level.
-The bands include: X-Static, Deathkiller, Pink Flaand (a reference to Pink Floyd), and Smoove Da Groove.
-The name "Deathkiller" was coined at a trade show - two Japanese girls watched the demo and described it as "deathkiller". evidently there is no accurate translation from Japanese to English for that type of video game...
+The user can choose between one of several bands for theme music, each of which has a unique song per level.
+The bands include: X-Static, Deathkiller, Pink Flannel, and Smoove Da Groove.
+The name "Deathkiller" was coined at a trade show - two Japanese girls watched the demo and described it as "deathkiller".

 Game control is rather complicated as the player can move up, down, left, right, and forward and backward.
 The player must also control weapons.
 Fortunately, the copilot can take care of one or more of these functions.